 Why we work in Myanmar

 Myanmar is home to 135 ethnic groups.
 In recent years, the country has experienced rapid change.
-A liberalisation process, which began in 2010, has seen more than forty years of military rule give way to democracy.
+A liberalisation process, which began in 2010, has seen more than 40 years of military rule give way to democracy.

 Since Myanmar opened up to further foreign investment, it has made significant progress in reducing poverty.
 Yet the gap between rich and poor is increasing and almost a third of the population lives below the poverty line.
-One child in ten dies before his or her first birthday.
+One child in 10 dies before his or her first birthday.

 Opportunities for ordinary women in Myanmar remain limited.
 Women lack adequate access to education and reproductive health services.
 They often have little say over key decisions in their lives.

 As the country’s military has eased its grip on power, simmering ethnic tensions have boiled over into violence.
-Hundreds of thousands of Rohingya people, a mainly Muslim ethnic minority group, have fled violence in Myanmar’s western Rakhine state, arriving as refugees in Bangladesh.
-During August and September of 2017 this crisis escalated, putting a massive strain on refugee camps and settlements.
+Hundreds of thousands of Rohingya people, a mainly Muslim ethnic minority group, have fled violence in Myanmar’s western Rakhine State, arriving as refugees in Bangladesh.
+During August and September 2017 this crisis escalated, putting a massive strain on refugee camps and settlements.

-Myanmar’s poorest people are also particularly vulnerable to climate change, and have experienced an increase in floods, droughts, and cyclones.
+Myanmar’s poorest people are also particularly vulnerable to climate change and have experienced an increase in floods, droughts, and cyclones.
 In 2008, Cyclone Nargis killed 84,500 people, mostly in rural areas where 70% of the population lives and poverty is twice as high.

 What we do in Myanmar

-To tackle violence, we train community paralegals in basic legal skills, and provide free legal aid to women who have survived violence, so that perpetrators can be held to account.
+To tackle violence, we train community paralegals in basic legal skills and provide free legal aid to women who have survived violence, so that perpetrators can be held to account.
 To change attitudes, we train male community leaders in cultivating zero tolerance policies toward violence among their male friends and colleagues.
 We also train government staff, including the police force, on the implementation of laws and policies designed to prevent violence against women.

 ActionAid helps women set up businesses through an initiative called the Socio-Economic Development Network (SEDN).
 This network creates marketing outlets for handicraft products made by local women’s enterprises.
 We support farmers to set up self-help business groups, that provide access to seedbanks and loans on a revolving basis so they don’t have to rely on moneylenders with high interest rates.
-And we link farmers and fisher-folk to local Ministry of Agriculture training programmes to help them adapt to Myanmar’s increased flooding, drought, and cyclones.
+And we link farmers and fisher-folk to local Ministry of Agriculture training programmes to help them adapt to Myanmar’s increased flooding, drought and cyclones.